Your cart is empty

 Since we believe in continuous improvement and taking things to the next level, we have developed a socket set that incorporates all of the features of our full-size wrenches but with important differences.
 A lot of time and thought went into these:

-1. The sockets are smaller than the full-size wrenches and use a ½” square drive handle, which is available at hardware stores, plus we have our own compact and lightweight handle.
+1. The sockets are smaller than our discontinued legacy full-size wrenches and use a ½” square drive handle, which is available at hardware stores, plus we have our own compact and lightweight handle.

 2. Sockets can also be used without a handle, but the option is there for applying serious torque.